About the Office of the Ohio Consumers' Counsel

 “Your Residential Utility Consumer Advocate”

-Representing Ohioans Regarding Their Utility Services
+Advocating for Ohioans Regarding Their Utility Services

 The Office of the Ohio Consumers’ Counsel (OCC) was created in 1976 by the Ohio General Assembly to represent Ohio’s residential consumers on issues related to their electric, natural gas, telephone, and water utility services.